Boeing 777: Improvement packages

+Third generation (777X): -8/-8F/-9

+In November 2013, with orders and commitments totaling 259 aircraft from Lufthansa, Emirates, Qatar Airways, and Etihad Airways, Boeing formally launched the 777X program, the third generation of the 777, with two models: the 777-8 and 777-9.
+The 777-9 is a further stretched variant with a capacity of over 400 passengers and a range of over 8200 nmi, whereas the 777-8 is slated to seat approximately 350 passengers and have a range of over 9300 nmi.
+Both models are to be equipped with new generation GE9X engines and feature new composite wings with folding wingtips.
+The first member of the 777X family was projected to enter service in 2020 at the time of the program announcement.
+The roll-out of the prototype 777X, a 777-9 model, occurred on March 13, 2019.
+The 777-9 first flew on January 25, 2020, with deliveries initially forecast for 2022 or 2023 and later delayed to 2025 and 2026.

+In October 2025, Boeing pushed back the first delivery of the 777X to 2027, citing a longer-than-expected regulatory approval process.
+As a result, the company booked a $4.9 billion noncash charge in its third quarter earnings.

 Design

 Boeing introduced a number of advanced technologies with the 777 design, including fully digital fly-by-wire controls, fully software-configurable avionics, Honeywell LCD glass cockpit flight displays, and the first use of a fiber optic avionics network on a commercial airliner.
 Boeing made use of work done on the cancelled Boeing 7J7 regional jet, which utilized similar versions of the chosen technologies.
 In 2003, Boeing began offering the option of cockpit electronic flight bag computer displays.
 In 2013, Boeing announced that the upgraded 777X models would incorporate airframe, systems, and interior technologies from the 787.

 Fly-by-wire

 In designing the 777 as its first fly-by-wire commercial aircraft, Boeing decided to retain conventional control yokes rather than change to sidestick controllers as used in many fly-by-wire fighter aircraft and in many Airbus airliners.
 Along with traditional yoke and rudder controls, the cockpit features a simplified layout that retains similarities to previous Boeing models.
 The fly-by-wire system also incorporates flight envelope protection, a system that guides pilot inputs within a computer-calculated framework of operating parameters, acting to prevent stalls, overspeeds, and excessively stressful maneuvers.
 This system can be overridden by the pilot if deemed necessary.
 The fly-by-wire system is supplemented by mechanical backup.